-Author, Cassie Krejci, Ph.D.
-Hello and welcome to week 8 of the TERM Barrier System blog series!
-This week we will be continuing our summer blog series titled Building Out Bugs by highlighting a way you may block pests in bath traps and slab leave-outs.
-In our last Building Out Bugs post, we talked about […]
+Hello and welcome to another week of the TERM® Barrier System blog series!
+This week we will be continuing our summer blog series titled Building Out Bugs by highlighting a way you can block pests from entering the home through the horizontal isolation joints.
+As part of the TERM Barrier System, Polyguard has developed an […]

 Architects and Building Envelope Scientists, Meet Some Entomologists